Calvin Say

 Prior to his election to the City Council, Say was a Democratic member of the Hawaii State House of Representatives, representing the 20th District from 1976 to 2020.
 He served as Speaker of the House for 13 years until 2013, when he was replaced by Joseph M. Souki (who was himself a former Speaker).
-He attended Saint Louis High School and received a bachelor's degree in education from the University of Hawaii at Manoa.
+He attended Saint Louis High School and received a bachelor's degree in education from the University of Hawaiʻi at Mānoa.